-Baseline monitoring is required to ensure a full understanding of the ecological conditions in the River Severn, and to compare with conditions during and after River Severn Works drought order implementation.
+Baseline monitoring is required to ensure a full understanding of the ecological conditions in the River Severn, and to compare with conditions during and after River Severn Works (RSW) drought order implementation.
 The River Severn benefits from an extensive existing baseline dataset, collected by the EA and on behalf of STWL.

-It is important for SSW to liaise with STWL over its ongoing monitoring programme - which is centred around effects of its proposed River Severn drought order - to ensure the following:
+It is important for SSW to liaise with STWL over its ongoing monitoring programme - which is centred around effects of the proposed Trimpley drought order - to ensure the following:

-- The data collected will be available for SSW to use. - The monitoring includes reference sites that are upstream of the SSW River Severn Works, and further sites that are between the SSW and STWL sites, to allow impacts of the two locations to be differentiated should the need arise.
+- The data collected will be available for SSW to use. - The monitoring includes reference sites that are upstream of the River Severn Works, and further sites that are between the Company works and that of Severn Trent Water downstream, to allow impacts of the two locations to be differentiated should the need arise.

-Table 10 provides a summary of baseline monitoring required for the proposed River Severn Works drought order.
-This is listed in full here, but it overlaps with STWL's monitoring requirements for its proposed River Severn drought order.
+Table 10 provides a summary of baseline monitoring required for the proposed RSW drought order.
+This is listed in full here, but it overlaps with STWL's monitoring requirements for its own proposed River Severn drought order.
 Therefore liaison with STWL is recommended to ensure that no unnecessary duplication of effort takes place.

-It is recommended that eight riverine sites are monitored, covering areas upstream of the River Severn Works, between the SSW and STWL sites, and downstream of the STWL site.
+It is recommended that eight riverine sites are monitored, covering areas upstream of the River Severn Works, between the Company and STWL sites, and downstream of the STWL site.
 These sites have been identified because each already has a substantial associated dataset, as they correspond to existing EA, SSW and STWL monitoring locations.
 Where these are used for EA monitoring this has been highlighted; otherwise STWL/SSW are identified as the responsible party.
 Frequent ongoing macroinvertebrate monitoring is recommended as macroinvertebrates are an important ecological indicator.
 A repeat habitat walkover is recommended approximately every five years, so that there is one within each drought order / drought permit EAR update cycle, to monitor changes in habitat.
-Water quality monitoring is currently well covered by the EA, but a supplementary site at the River Severn Works road bridge is recommended.
+Water quality monitoring is currently well covered by the EA, but a supplementary site at the Company Works is recommended.

-No monitoring points have been recommended downstream of Bewdley because monitoring in these reaches is not considered solely the responsibility of SSW or STWL and any unforeseen impacts of the two drought orders alone would be expected to be most evident immediately downstream of these abstractions.
+No monitoring points have been recommended downstream of Bewdley because monitoring in these reaches is not considered solely the responsibility of SSW or STWL and any unforeseen impacts of the SSW or STWL drought orders alone would be expected to be most evident immediately downstream of these abstractions.
 It is, however, noted that impacts may be discernible downstream of Bewdley and it is therefore recommended that SSW confirms with the EA that appropriate monitoring is taking place at its monitoring locations further downstream.